Music

 Credits 3

-An introduction to audio recording technique based on Pro Tools, including survey of popular music software and hardware.
-Software applications, such as word processing, spreadsheets, database, and PowerPoint is included.
+This course is an introduction to audio recording technique based on Pro Tools, including survey of popular music software and hardware.
+Software applications, such as word processing, spreadsheets, databases, and PowerPoint is included.
 Assignments include vocal recordings, creating short film soundtracks and practical use of software tools.

 MU 200: Music Appreciation